JuanitoSebastian/HKI-Bike-Buddy/Documentation/Architecture.md

 The state of the application and content in the views are kept in sync using the [Combine framework](https://developer.apple.com/documentation/combine).
 AppState conforms to the [ObservableObject](https://developer.apple.com/documentation/combine/observableobject) protocol enabling us to mark its variables with the @Published property wrapper.
 Views can then subscribe to these ObservedObjects and when @Published properties are updated the views get a notification that a value has changed and a re-render of the view is triggered.

-UiKit was used on only one view where MapKit was needed (MapView).
+UiKit is used on only one view where MapKit is needed (MapView).

 ## Models
 ### Bike Rental Station